CommandShiftHQ/react-intro-part-2-deprecated/README.md

 # Intro to React session 2 lecture

+## This version is deprecated as of October 2022 cohort is it contains prop-types.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Its is a simple blog style posts page used to demonstrate the basics of useState, prop types, basic event handlers and a broad intro to working with React in general.

 ## Setup